-A quorum being present, the affirmative vote of a plurality of the votes cast is necessary to elect nominee as Director of the Company.
+A quorum being present, the affirmative vote of a plurality of the votes cast is necessary to elect the nominee as Director of the Company.

-THE BOARD OF DIRECTORS OF THE COMPANY RECOMMENDS A VOTE FOR THE ELECTION OF THE NOMINEES OF THE BOARD OF DIRECTORS AS DIRECTORS OF THE COMPANY.
+THE BOARD OF DIRECTORS OF THE COMPANY RECOMMENDS A VOTE FOR THE ELECTION OF THE NOMINEE OF THE BOARD OF DIRECTORS AS DIRECTOR OF THE COMPANY.